ls6891-netizen/Lucas-Lee---Antonio-Vieira---Lola-Serdan---Data-bootcamp-Final/README.md

 Using mini-batches instead of one example at a time makes training faster and gives more reliable gradients.

-Monitoring and Early Stopping
+Monitoring and Early Stopping:

-This was a critical addition.
+Early stopping was a critical addition.
 We tracked the training and test loss at each epoch to make sure the model was learning properly.
 The loss curves were smooth and consistently decreased, which showed that the learning rate and batch size were reasonable.
 We also used early stopping so the model would stop training once it stopped improving, which helps prevent overfitting.
 In practice, our model stopped training at 42 epochs.
 Overall, our training setup follows the typical and recommended approach for building a basic neural network.
 It uses well-established defaults—Adam, CrossEntropyLoss, mini-batches, and early stopping—which together give stable and reliable training performance.

 Chosen Evaluation Metrics

 Model performance is assessed using multiple complementary metrics to provide a comprehensive view of predictive capability:

 Accuracy: The proportion of correct predictions, serving as the primary performance metric given the balanced class distribution.

 Precision: The proportion of predicted positive cases that are actually correct.
 Precision provides insight into how reliably the model identifies disease cases without generating excessive false alarms.

 Macro Precision: The average precision across both classes, giving equal weight to “No Disease” and “Disease.”
 This metric ensures that performance is not biased toward one class, making it especially important in medical contexts where errors in either direction carry clinical consequences.

 Confusion Matrix: A 2×2 matrix showing true positives, true negatives, false positives, and false negatives, providing insight into the types of errors the model makes.

 Classification Report: Precision, recall, and F1-score for each class, offering detailed performance breakdown beyond simple accuracy.

 ROC Curve and AUC: The Receiver Operating Characteristic curve plots true positive rate against false positive rate across all classification thresholds.
 The Area Under the Curve (AUC) summarizes this into a single metric, with 1.0 representing perfect classification and 0.5 representing random guessing.
 Feature Importance: Analysis of first-layer weights provides approximate feature importance scores, identifying which clinical measurements contribute most strongly to predictions.